atrocore/atrocore/docs/01.atrocore/18.master-data-management/19.clusters/index.md

 A Cluster is a system entity that virtually groups one or more records based on the [Matching Rules](../17.matching/index.md#matching-rules) defined for a given entity.
 Unlike standard relationships, the connection between records within a cluster exists on a virtual level – no physical link is created between them at this stage.

 Clusters are used as part of the duplicate detection workflow.
-When duplicate search is enabled for an entity – within the master data, within the staging data, or between master and staging – the system automatically groups the detected duplicates into clusters to facilitate review and processing.
+When duplicate search is enabled for an entity – within the master data, within the contributor data, or between master and contributor – the system automatically groups the detected duplicates into clusters to facilitate review and processing.

-A correctly formed cluster contains one master record and one or more staging records.
-Once the user confirms a cluster item, a real relationship between the master and staging records is established.
+A correctly formed cluster contains one master record and one or more contributor records.
+Once the user confirms a cluster item, a real relationship between the master and contributor records is established.

 ## Creating and Deleting Clusters